Note: This card is currently not available to new customers.

 Both cards are linked to Qantas Frequent Flyer for Qantas Points earn, (as you’d expect given Qantas’ ownership of Jetstar) or you can link them to Jetstar Dollars – where you can earn credit to redeem for Jetstar flights.

-The key differences between the two cards are the annual fee – $149 for the Platinum, and $59 for the regular card (which will increase to $169 and $69 respectively from 24th October 2016 onwards)- and points earn rates, along with some included additional insurance on the Jetstar Platinum MasterCard.
+The key differences between the two cards are the annual fee – $169 for the Platinum, and $69 for the regular card – along with some included additional insurance on the Jetstar Platinum MasterCard.
 Read the full PDS here.

 Earning Qantas Points or Jetstar Dollars with your spend